jbecke/academic-kickstart/content/post/top-down-bottom-up.md

 title = "Top Down or Bottom Up: Two Paradigms for Artificial General Intelligence" date = 2018-07-26T21:07:34-04:00 draft = false summary = "Will human-level AI emerge from a mega-neural network, a yottaFLOP, and a whole yotta data?
-Or will she be a pipeline system of engineered components?
-I think many researchers implicitly have an opinion."
+Or will it be a pipeline system of engineered components?"

 # Tags and categories